dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 :::caution

-- Metrics cannot be built on [ephemeral models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#ephemeral).
-The materialization must have a represention in the data warehouse in order to build a metric.
+- You can not defined metrics on [ephemeral models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#ephemeral).
+To define a metric, the materialization must have a represention in the data warehouse.

 :::